Bannikov Stadium: History

 the record attendance was 2,000 for a Ukraine under-21 international game against Turkey on 5 September 2005.

 The ground has been used in Ukraine Premier League matches for the first time by Obolon (2005), later utilized by FC Lviv (2009), and then was leased to Arsenal Kyiv for the 2008-09 season.
 In 2009, the field was a lifeline for Arsenal which due to the renovation of the Olimpisky NSC (Respublikansky Stadium) was under threat of being suspended by the League.
 Arsenal returned once again to Bannikov in 2010.

-The stadium was once again renewed as a Premier League venue for the 2014–15 season by Olimpik Donetsk due to the insurgency in Donbass.
+The stadium was once again renewed as a Premier League venue for the 2014–15 season by Olimpik Donetsk due to the war in Donbas.

 Bannikov is a regular home field of the Ukraine U-21, U-19, and U-17 teams.
 The stadium is named after the goalkeeper of Dynamo and Soviet national team and later the first president of Football Federation of Ukraine Viktor Bannikov.

+Emergency incidents

 On 9 August 2014, a former FC Dynamo Kyiv and USSR national football team player Andriy Bal died at the Bannikov Stadium, when he collapsed because of a blood clot during a veterans match.